 What are the Home Equity Loan Process Steps?

 - Borrowers need to determine the amount of loan they need and the monthly payment they can afford.
 Alternatively, the loan may not serve the purpose and might put them in a situation of uncontrollable debts.

 - Then homeowners prepare the necessary documents to inquire about the home equity loan.
 These documents should include a US identity card or driving license, information on employment status, bank statement, paystubs, latest mortgage records, information on paid taxes and income, and property ownership documents.

 - Next, they look for potential lenders and make comparisons between the offers they receive.
 There may be differences in the interest rates, service rates, speed, and most importantly, the maximum loan amount.

 - Then they submit the documents together with their application.
-Lenders usually guide borrowers on how to obtain any missing document.
+Lenders usually guide borrowers on how to obtain any missing documents.

 - Once the documents are complete, homeowners will require an official house evaluation by a certified appraiser.
-The process and its requirements range from a lender to another.
+The process and its requirements range from one lender to another.